Learn More

 What do we mean by the “child welfare system”?

-The child welfare system refers to the constellation of people and organizations that help prevent, treat, and heal child abuse and neglect.
-It includes interventions designed to prevent the circumstances that lead to children entering foster care, support children and families involved in foster care, and ensure that children thrive once they leave foster care.
+The child welfare system refers to the constellation of people and organizations that help to prevent, treat, and heal child abuse and neglect.
+It includes interventions designed to mitigate abuse and neglect, support children and families involved in the system, and ensure their long term well-being.

 How will applications be evaluated?